pi22by7/In-Memoria/README.md

 This is infrastructure for the AI development ecosystem.
 Contributions welcome:

-- Language support (add tree-sitter parsers)
-- Pattern learning improvements
-- MCP tool additions
-- Performance optimizations
+- **Language support** - Add tree-sitter parsers or extend file filtering
+- **Pattern learning improvements** - Enhance statistical analysis and concept extraction
+- **MCP tool additions** - New tools for AI assistant integration
+- **Performance optimizations** - Further speed improvements and memory usage reduction
+- **Timeout and reliability** - Additional safeguards for edge cases

 See [CONTRIBUTING.md](CONTRIBUTING.md) for details.